Astromax/Navigation_using_Reinforcement_Learning/README.md

 conda activate drlnd
 4. Within this environment, you will need to install the necessary packages.
 There are several options for this, as you can install all packages manually using PIP or clone an existing conda environment.

 4.1 Install Packages using PIP.
-First of all, you should go to your workspace, and download all your work using the following command in a cell from your notebook:

 !tar chvfz notebook.tar.gz *
 Then, unzip this file, and go to the directory where you unzipped it.
 In this directory, open a terminal and introduce the next command to move to the python folder.